Be sure to check out the resources we’ve provided below for more information about all that London – Laurel County has to offer.

 Over 200,000 pioneers traveled the Wilderness Road between 1774 and 1796.
 It winds its way through scenery that was there when Daniel Boone originally blazed the trail.
 Woodlands, rivers and streams left remnants of this exciting trip through history.
 The pathway was developed into railroads, highways, towns and private property.
 But what was left is a living museum of frontier history.
 This trail is located inside Levi Jackson Wilderness Road Park.

+CAUTION BRIDGE IS OUT.
 Hawk Creek Valley Suspension Bridge Trail is a 3.8 mile heavily trafficked out and back trail located near London, Kentucky that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Photo Credit: Eric Stewart